nguyen-v/Automatic-screen-rotation/README.md

 4. Plug in the board (USB) and upload (arrow at bottom left)
-5. Create a startup task in task scheduler https://www.jcchouinard.com/python-automation-using-task-scheduler/ Use pythonw.exe for background process, usually located at e.g.
+5. Create a startup task in task scheduler https://www.jcchouinard.com/python-automation-using-task-scheduler/ Use pythonw.exe for creating a background process (start at logon), usually located at e.g.
 C:\Python39\pythonw.exe

 6. Change the settings in rotate_screen_config.ini